 The Shotover Wastewater Treatment Plant currently services Whakatipu Basin communities of Queenstown, Arthurs Point, Frankton, Kelvin Heights, Quail Rise, Shotover Country, Lake Hayes Estate, Lake Hayes, and Arrowtown.

-A third stage of upgrades to the plant are now underway to improve wastewater capacity in the district and provide for future growth through to the year 2048.
-Construction includes a second Modified Ludzack-Ettinger (MLE) reactor down by Shotover Delta, and a range of new equipment, technology and supporting infrastructure to help keep our district's pipes flowing.
+A third stage of upgrades to the plant to improve wastewater capacity in the district and provide for future growth through to the year 2048 are now complete.
+Construction included a second Modified Ludzack-Ettinger (MLE) reactor down by Shotover Delta, and a range of new equipment, technology and supporting infrastructure to help keep our district's pipes flowing.

-Once complete, the new treatment process for wastewater will be handled by the two MLE reactors.
+The new treatment process for wastewater is now handled by the two MLE reactors.
 This will ensure long-term compliance as more people choose to make the Whakatipu Basin their home and help to protect the environment, meeting tighter effluent consent limits if required by Otago Regional Council (ORC) in the future.

-An existing oxidation pond will be repurposed as part of the works.
+An existing oxidation pond has been repurposed as part of the works.
 Part of the pond will be used for improved stormwater management on site, with another area converted to act as a calamity pond in the event the treatment plant goes offline.

-These upgrades will also allow the plant to receive additional wastewater flows from Jacks Point Village, Hanley Farm, Ladies Mile and an extension of the Quail Rise residential development area.
+These upgrades allow the plant to receive additional wastewater flows from Jacks Point Village, Hanley Farm, Ladies Mile and an extension of the Quail Rise residential development area.

 Any questions?